AyonDebnath/Kingdomino-Game/README.md

 The jar file couldn't be uploaded directly to GitHub due to its large size.

 The source code of this game is not available for the public viewers since this was an academic project.
-However, source code can be shared if legitimate reasons are demonstrated.
+However, source code can be shared if legitimate reasons are shown.